m-Just/photographic-defect-detection/release/README.md

 ## How to convert pytorch models to caffe models
 * Install caffe and pycaffe.
 * Put `model_libs.py` under `[CAFFE_HOME]/python/caffe`.
+* Prepare the testing images used for computing errors between the original and the converted model under `./align_samples` (create one if the folder does not exist).
 * Use `python convert_model_to_caffe.py` to generate caffemodel and prototxt:
   * Modify the model implemented in PyCaffe to support new architectures.
   * Run the script until it waits for user prompt.